Maintaining Plasticity in Continual Learning via Regenerative Regularization: Abstract

 \section{Abstract}

 In continual learning, plasticity refers to the ability of an agent to quickly adapt to new information.
 Neural networks are known to lose plasticity when processing non-stationary data streams.
-In this paper, we propose \textit{\methodname}, a very simple approach for maintaining plasticity by incorporating in the loss function L2 regularization toward initial parameters.
+In this paper, we propose \textit{\methodname}, a simple approach for maintaining plasticity by incorporating in the loss function L2 regularization toward initial parameters.
 This is very similar to standard L$2$ regularization (L$2$), the only difference being that L$2$ regularizes toward the origin. \methodname is simple to implement and requires selecting only a single hyper-parameter.
 The motivation for this method is the same as that of methods that reset neurons or parameter values.
-Intuitively, when recent losses are insensitive to particular parameters, these parameters drift toward their initial values.
+Intuitively, when recent losses are insensitive to particular parameters, these parameters should drift toward their initial values.
 This prepares parameters to adapt quickly to new tasks.
-On simple problems representative of different types of nonstationarity in continual learning, we demonstrate that \methodname consistently mitigates plasticity loss.
-We additionally find that our regularization term reduces parameter magnitudes and maintains a high effective feature rank.
+On problems representative of different types of nonstationarity in continual supervised learning, we demonstrate that \methodname most consistently mitigates plasticity loss compared to previously proposed approaches.